VESTA ON ISIG MOUNTAIN

 Me as a vesta, a deerlike creature, dwarfed by a huge mountain landscape, all rendered schematically, as ley-lines.

-When I'm in my human body, I don't see like this--but over the years I've begun realizing I do feel living creatures like this.
-I mostly recognize people (and their pets) by their habitual moods and energy configurations, not their faces.
 I always thought I was just inept at drawing faces--it was only recently, when I took a drawing class, that I found I could do it just fine--if I ignored the distracting extra information I unconsciously rely on in daily life to recognize others.
-I had to look through the aura to see the face!
+I had to look through or past that distracting aura to see the face!

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books